Skip over main navigation

 • In World War II, it provided Commonwealth servicemen in the United Kingdom with 1.25 million beds and 4 million meals.

 • For members: The Victoria League maintains a Diary of Events and occasions such as Trooping The Colour, The Queen’s Birthday Parade, Beating Retreat, Commonwealth Day Observance, ANZAC Day, the Garter Procession at Windsor Castle and visits to The House of Lords, Parliament and many other places of interest, are well supported by members.
-Obviously, all current and future events are dependent on restrictions in place for Coronavirus here in the UK.
+A list of upcoming events can be found here.
 Click here to become a member of The Victoria League.

 • We have subsequently funded another senior secondary school on the same site.